lsparrish/retro-language/vm/embedded/pic32/retrobsd/README.rst

 -----------
 Constraints
 -----------
-This build uses a 16-bit image and provides 20k cells of memory.
-The default image used is running ^diet'extreme to reduce the number of string buffers to 4 and cap string length at 80 characters.
+This build uses a 32-bit image and provides 21k cells of memory.
+The default image used is using diet' to reduce the length of strings.

 ----------